naturesa/naturesa/README.md

 I've been working as a Senior Creative Artworker specialized in visual communication and brand design for over 20 years and now I'm looking forward to blend my artistic background with tech expertise.

 I thrive in collaborative environments and am eager to create user-friendly applications that merge creativity with technology.

-I look forward to exploring diverse opportunities!
+***

 ###  👩‍💻 Tech Stack: